Branch / Region

 Best advice you can give someone training and wishing to start training in Taekwondo?

-Advice for a current student – “do your best and try your hardest – that’s all you can ask of yourself”.
+Advice for a current student – Do your best and try your hardest.
+That’s all you can ask of yourself.

 What other activities apart from Taekwondo do you enjoy?

-- Playing with my children
+- Hanging out with my awesome children

-- Doing jigsaw puzzles, sudoko, crosswords
+- Doing puzzles, sudoku, crosswords

 - Socialising with friends